larsimmisch/pyalsaaudio/doc/terminology.rst

 Frame size
    This is the size in bytes of each frame.
-This can vary a lot: if each sample
-    is 8 bits, and we're handling mono sound, the frame size is one byte.
+This can vary a lot: if each sample is 8 bits, and we're handling mono sound, the frame size is one byte.
-	Similarly in 6 channel audio with 64 bit floating point samples, the frame size is 48 bytes
+   For six channel audio with 64 bit floating point samples, the frame size is 48 bytes.

 Rate
    PCM sound consists of a flow of sound frames.
 The sound rate controls how